developmentAC/myQR/README.md

 `poetry install`

-Below are commands to run MyQR using a Docker container which houses all necessary libraries and software for MyQR to run.
+Below are commands to run MyQR using a Poetry virtual environment that manages all necessary libraries and software for MyQR to run.

 - Basic help to run the project